Vote for this week’s Elite Roofing Elite Player of the Week - NewsBreak

 Talented freshman forward looks to continue to improve and learn after high school injury.
 What’s in a name?
 Two Josiahs entered Bob Huggins’ program over the offseason.
 Josiah Davis and Josiah Harris.
 Both are freshmen.
 Both played high school basketball roughly three hours from Morgantown, give or take...

-MORGANTOWN, W.Va. – The West Virginia University women’s swimming and diving team suffered a, 208-92, loss to Penn State on Friday night at the McCoy Natatorium in University Park, Pennsylvania.
-Tonight’s competition marks the first day of the two-day dual meet against the Nittany Lions.
-WVU tallied three...
+MORGANTOWN, W.Va. – The West Virginia University men’s swimming and diving team concluded the two-day dual meet weekend against Penn State on Saturday afternoon with a, 200.5-96.5, loss to the Nittany Lions at the McCoy Natatorium in University Park, Pennsylvania.
+“Overall, it was pretty good day,” Mountaineer coach...

 West Virginia expects loud environment inside rainy Jack Trice Stadium Saturday